 (a) Gross Negligence or Wilful Misconduct by either the Service Provider or the User;

 (b) the Service Provider’s or the User’s liability relating to rates, Charges and other payments under the Transportation Agreement; or

-(c) the User’s liability relating to:

-(i) Imbalances;

-(ii) the receipt, transportation or delivery of Overrun Quantities

-(iii) the User’s obligation to deliver gas which meets the quality required by the Gas Specification or any other quality as the law in the relevant jurisdiction requires;

-(iv) a failure to supply Gas at Receipt Points within a specified pressure range;

-(v) the indemnity described in clause 81; or
+(c) the User’s liability relating to the indemnity described in clause 80.

-(vi) the use of the Information Interface by the User’s employees who have been authorised for use by the Service Provider.

-The aggregate liability of the Service Provider and its Related Bodies Corporate in respect of the Transportation Agreement, excluding for the gross negligence or Wilful Misconduct of the Service Provider or its Related Bodies Corporate, will be limited to a monetary liability cap of 10 per cent of the contract value over the life of the Transportation Agreement and 2.5% of such contract value in any one year of the Transportation Agreement.
+The aggregate liability of the Service Provider and its Related Bodies Corporate in respect of the Transportation Agreement, excluding for the Gross Negligence or Wilful Misconduct of the Service Provider or its Related Bodies Corporate, will be limited to a monetary liability cap of 10 per cent of the contract value over the life of the Transportation Agreement and 2.5% of such contract value in any one year of the Transportation Agreement.

 The User indemnifies the Service Provider and its Related Bodies Corporate from and against any liability, claim, action, loss, damage, cost or expense the Service Provider or its Related Bodies Corporate sustains or incurs, whether during or after the expiry of the Transportation Agreement, because of any of the following: